 Benefits of Sonography

-All the advantages of the ultrasound method listed below help the doctor to quickly make decisions about the necessary methods of treatment.
-This is especially important when it comes to surgical intervention.
+All of the advantages of the Doppler ultrasound method listed below help the doctor quickly make decisions about the necessary methods treatment.
+This is especially important when there is a question of surgical intervention.

 1. Non-invasive (no needle or injection).